 - Feeding catfish, use 32% protein/small pellet

-Hopefully, this guide helps in selecting the correct feed for your pond.
-If you have any questions about specific situations or types of feed, email me at email@example.com, and I will help you select the proper feed.
-Of check out our YouTube video.
+Hopefully, this guide helps in selecting the correct feed for your private pond.
+If you have any questions about specific situations or types of feed, Pond King, Inc., has experienced fisheries biologists that can help you select the right fish feed for your pond.
+Contact our biologist at email@example.com, and we will help you select the proper feed.

 See y’all down at the pond.